acm-uiuc/til/_til/git/show-all-commits-for-a-file-beyond-renaming.md

+---
-# Show All Commits For A File Beyond Renaming
+title: Show All Commits For A File Beyond Renaming
+category: git
+---

 By including `-- <filename>` with a `git log` command, we can list all the commits for a file.
 The following is an example of such a command with some